Table of Contents

 Just how important is workplace diversity?
 These workplace diversity statistics show it’s a major factor in choosing and retaining employment.

 You might have found the perfect candidate, but if your workplace lacks diversity, you could miss out.
-Over two thirds of American workers say that diversity is a top consideration when applying for and accepting a job.
+Over three quarters of American workers say that diversity is a top consideration when applying for and accepting a job.

-2. 70% of diverse companies are more likely to capture new markets (2)
+2. Diverse companies are 70% more likely to capture new markets (10)

-Having a diverse workforce makes a company more likely to capture new markets.
+According to one study, having a diverse workforce makes a company significantly more likely to capture new markets.
 Working with people from different backgrounds fosters more innovation, which directly impacts how fast your company can scale up and dominate new markets.

 Millennials—born between 1981 and 1996—consider inclusivity and diversity a crucial factor in selecting a job.
 This generation reports that they’re more likely to be engaged at work when they are part of a diverse workforce.